 o Current trends in the firm’s financial performance

 - Too many goals: Limit the goals to a few focused catalytic goals.
 There are certain goals that when pursued, achieves additional goals.

-- Too few of the players with skin in the game: It is easy to assume that including more voices slows down the process of implementation, however, so much of the success or failure of any plan is tied to the process employed in creating the plan.
+- Too few of the players with skin in the game: It is easy to assume that including more voices slows down the process of implementation, however, so much of the success or failure of any plan is tied to the process employed in creating the plan and successfully utilizing teamwork in business.
 It is better to include those most responsible in implementation in the process.